 Link Workers are available for appointments via your GP Practice reception.
-They are currently held on:

 A "social prescription" does not require an appointment with your GP.
 There is broad recognition that overall wellbeing isn't solely helped by a medical prescription but also by something non-clinical.
 And that's where a social prescription might come in via your Link Worker.